-The loss of wildlife habitat in the Project footprint, including in the flooded areas of the Davidson Creek watershed is described in detail in Section 4.4.3.1, Habitat Loss Monitoring.
-This section also includes triggers for adaptive management, and proposed adaptive management measures should these thresholds be exceeded.
-An important threshold for this analysis is comparing the as-built footprint and area of habitat lost to that predicted for the Project in the EAC Application.
+The loss of wildlife habitat in the Project footprint, including in the flooded areas of the Davidson Creek watershed, is described in detail in Section 4.4.3.1, Habitat Loss Monitoring.
+Triggers for adaptive management and proposed adaptive management measures are also provided.
+The threshold for the triggers is the comparison of the as-built footprint and area of habitat lost to the predicted habitat loss indicated in the Project EAC Application.

-Loss of vegetation follows the same procedure as wildlife habitat loss, using a GIS-based approach to compare predicted loss to actual loss, and is discussed in the VMP, Section 9, Monitoring.
+The loss of vegetation follows the same procedure as wildlife habitat loss, using a GIS-based approach to compare predicted loss to actual loss, and is discussed in the VMP, Section 9, Monitoring.

-Loss of wetland area also follows the same procedure as measuring wildlife habitat loss, using a GIS-based approach and is discussed in the draft WMOP, Section 11.3, Monitoring Loss of Wetlands in the Project footprint during All Phases.
+The loss of wetland area also follows the same procedure as measuring wildlife habitat loss, using a GIS-based approach, and is discussed in the draft WMOP, Section 11.3, Monitoring Loss of Wetlands in the Project Boundary during All Phases.